 For most of its history, the ANC had fought on a platform of rights, equality and justice for all in a multi-racial state.
-Feminists and other gender activists could also frame their demands for gender equality in this way.
-Organized women had been active within ANC and outside of it since the 1980s and during the transition an important alliance of women of all races, formed into the Women's National Coalition (WNC), actively campaigned to get gender equality enshrined within the new Constitution and Bill of Rights (Waylen 2007a).
-But gender actors, despite some of their best efforts, also often faced 'nested newness'.
-New institutions were not created with a blank slate.
-Rules, norms and practices (both formal and informal) remained from a previous era and even at times of great rupture, not all existing institutions could be swept away and pre-existing rules and norms were incorporated into the newly created institutions in new ways.
-For example as a result of the dispute between gender actors and traditional leaders over the status of customary law in the process of constitutional design, two new institutions - the Council for Gender Equality and the Council of Traditional Leaders - were created as part of a (immediate but only temporary) resolution to the issue in the new South Africa.
+Feminists could frame their demands for gender equality in this way too.
+Women activists, organizing around gender issues, had been increasingly active within ANC and outside of it since the 1980s, and during the transition an important alliance of women of all races, formed into the Women's National Coalition (WNC), campaigned effectively to get gender equality enshrined within the new Constitution and Bill of Rights (Hassim 2005).
+But gender actors, despite some of their best efforts and considerable successes, also often faced 'nested newness'.
+New institutions are rarely created with a blank slate.
+'Old' rules, norms and practices (both formal and informal) remain and even at times of great rupture, not all existing institutions can be swept away and pre-existing rules and norms are incorporated into the newly created institutions in new ways.
+For example as a result of the dispute between gender actors and traditional leaders over the status of customary law in the process of constitutional design, two new institutions - the Council for Gender Equality and the Council of Traditional Leaders - were created as part of a (immediate but only temporary) resolution to the issue in the new South Africa (Waylen 2007a).

-Therefore, although not often a gender equality strategy on its own without broader changes, under certain circumstances displacement can bring some gender progressive institutional change as part of those broader changes, for example as part of a 'progressive' agenda that is enhancing citizen's rights and promoting equality more generally.
+Therefore, although not often a gender equality strategy on its own, under certain circumstances displacement can bring some gender progressive institutional change as part of broader changes, for example as part of a 'progressive' agenda that is enhancing citizen's rights and promoting equality more generally.